GooeyAI/gooey-web-widget/README.md

 - `colors`: An object to set the theme colors for widget ( e.g Colored Links, Buttons etc.)
   - `primary`: string
   - `secondary`: string
+  -
+##### `secrets: object`

+Contains API keys and other sensitive configuration for third-party services.

+- `GOOGLE_MAPS_API_KEY`: Optional Google Maps API key that enables location search with autocomplete and interactive Google Maps for location input.
+If not provided, the widget falls back to OpenStreetMap (free, manual location selection only).

 ##### `payload: object`

 Contains the data sent to the Gooey API.